 New Financial Planning Minor Opens Opportunities Through Competency and Character

 Cedarville University approved a new financial planning minor that will allow students to specialize and develop both competency and a character of integrity in their field.
 The new minor is available to any student.
 "We want to prepare students to not only think biblically but develop core competencies in the financial planning field.
-We want to prepare students who possess the character and professional aptitude to fulfill this need in society,” said Dr. John Tarwater, associate professor of finance.
+We want to prepare students who possess the character and professional aptitude to fulfill this need in society,” said Dr. John Tarwater, professor of finance.

 Cedarville University approved a new financial planning minor that will allow students to specialize and develop both competency and a character of integrity in their field.
 The new minor is available to any student.

 “We want to prepare students to not only think biblically but develop core competencies in the financial planning field.
-We want to prepare students who possess the character and professional aptitude to fulfill this need in society,” said Dr. John Tarwater, associate professor of finance.
+We want to prepare students who possess the character and professional aptitude to fulfill this need in society,” said Dr. John Tarwater, professor of finance.

 The minor was approved by the Certified Financial Planner Board (CFP) and will allow Cedarville students to sit for the CFP certification — the highest designation in the field — and the Kingdom Advisors certification, which gives students biblical insight into how we view money.